Snowmobile: Post-war developments

+Ingham Motor Toboggan company (1950–1970) of Allister and George Ingham produced the Ski-Bee Scout.

 In 1951 Fritz Riemerschmid devised what he called a snow scooter.
 The machine had a track mounted beneath a snowboard-like base, on top of which were an enclosed engine with motorcycle like seat and fuel tank. the vehicle was steered via a steering wheel and cables linked to two small skis on outriggers either side of the vehicle.

 In the mid-1950s, a United States firm built a "snowmobile the arctic area of Alaska that had the drive train reversed of today's snowmobiles with two front wheels—the larger one behind the smaller one—with tires driving an endless loop track".
 Little is known about this "snowmobile" meant to haul cargo and trade goods to isolated settlements.

+Scorpion (1959–1981) of Crosby, Minnesota started as Trail-A-Sled.

 An odd version of snowmobile is the Swedish Larven, made by the Lenko Company of Östersund, from the 1960s until the end of the 1980s.
 It was a very small and basic design, with just an engine in the rear and a track.
 The driver sat on it and steered using skis on his feet.

+Moto-Ski (1963–1985), acquired by Bombardier Inc. in 1971.

+Sweden produced the Ockelbo (1964–1989).